 To determine the actual amount of your retirement benefit, MainePERS must receive your final payroll information from your employer.
 If this does not happen promptly, or if the details of your service credit or compensation are complex, a number of months may pass before you receive your first full monthly retirement payment.
-In order not to delay the start of retirement benefits, you can receive a "preliminary" monthly payment at the end of your first month of retirement.
+In order not to delay the start of retirement benefits, MainePERS will begin paying you a "preliminary" monthly payment.
 The gross amount of each preliminary benefit payment will be an estimated monthly retirement benefit under the retirement option you selected, based on earnings reported to us at the time of your first preliminary benefit payment.
 MainePERS cannot make preliminary payments in some situations.